sudovivek/Portable-Servers/python_server/README.md

-# Python HTTP/HTTPS File Server
+# Python Portable HTTP/HTTPS File Server

 This Python script is a simple HTTP/HTTPS file server that allows you to upload and download files using the PUT method.
 It can serve files over HTTP and HTTPS protocols.